Rabbit Rabbit: The Good-Luck Tradition and Its Origins

 Need good luck?
 We explain where this quirky tradition and superstition came from.

-Saying “Rabbit, rabbit” before any other words on the first day of the month is a quirky little tradition that many people follow for good luck.
-But where did it come from and what does it mean?
+Saying “rabbit rabbit” before any other words on the first day of the month is a quirky little tradition that many people follow for good luck.
+It costs nothing, takes a second, and has charmed everyone from a sitting president to wartime fighter pilots.
+So where did the rabbit rabbit custom come from, and what does it mean?
+Here is the origin story and the deeper lore of the lucky rabbit.

-Rabbits are a common symbol of good luck, positivity, fertility, and growth in many cultures—from North America to Europe and Asia.
-Most prominent in spring, they are associated with renewal and rebirth after winter.
-Rabbits are typically gentle, peaceful creatures favored as pets, though they may destroy in your garden!
-Learn how to keep them out.
+Rabbits are a common symbol of good luck, positivity, fertility, and growth in cultures from North America to Europe and Asia.
+They are most prominent in spring, tied to renewal and rebirth after winter.
+Gentle and peaceful, they are favorite pets, though they can wreak havoc in a vegetable patch.
+If yours are nibbling the garden, here is how to keep rabbits out of the garden.

-According to superstition, saying “rabbit rabbit” before anything else on the first day of the month will bring you good luck for 30 days.
-Saying “bunny bunny” is said to have the same effect, while some people opt for “rabbits” or “white rabbit.”
+By the superstition, saying “rabbit rabbit” before anything else on the first day of the month brings you good luck for the next 30 days.
+“Bunny bunny” is said to work just as well, while some people prefer “rabbits” or “white rabbit.”
+The origin in the United Kingdom may owe something to Lewis Carroll’s Alice’s Adventures in Wonderland (1865), in which a young girl is luckily guided through her adventures by a white rabbit.

-The first written record of the phrase being said for luck was in the English periodical Notes and Queries (March 27, 1909).
-A parent noted that his children spoke “rabbit rabbit” up the chimney on the first of each month, in the hopes of receiving a present.
-Over the following decades, the expression was said by many people in hopes of making other wishes come true, bringing financial prosperity, and encouraging general monthlong good luck.
+The first written record of the phrase being said for luck appeared in the English periodical Notes and Queries on March 27, 1909.
+A parent wrote that his children called “rabbit rabbit” up the chimney on the first of each month, hoping for a present.
+Over the following decades, people repeated the words to make wishes come true, to invite financial good fortune, and to secure a month of general good luck.

-President Franklin Delano Roosevelt claimed to say “rabbits” on the first of each month.
-He was known to carry a lucky rabbit’s foot during the 1932 presidential election, which he won by a landslide—becoming the first Democrat to win both the electoral college and the popular vote in 80 years.
+President Franklin Delano Roosevelt claimed to say “rabbits” on the first of every month.
+He was also known to carry a lucky rabbit’s foot during the 1932 presidential election, which he won in a landslide, becoming the first Democrat in 80 years to take both the electoral college and the popular vote.

 Alternative Associations